 Persistent homology theory is the main workhorse in TDA and has seen substantial enrichment and development in recent years.
 From the standpoint of persistent parameters, researchers have delved beyond single persistent homology, exploring multi-persistent homology [10, 9], Zig-zag persistent homology [8], Cayley persistent homology [4], and many other variants.
-However, persistent homology has many limitations, including its inability to capture geometric and topological features beyond topological invariants.
+However, persistent homology has its limitations.
+It focuses on the topological features of data points but may not be sufficiently sensitive to the geometric structure of these points.
 Wei and his coworkers introduced persistent Laplacians on smooth manifolds [13] and point clouds [24] to address the limitations of persistent homology.
 The harmonic part of the spectrum of the persistent Laplacian operator corresponds to persistent homology information, while the non-harmonic part provides geometric insights into the simplicial complex.
 Persistent Laplacians show superior performance over persistent homology, leading to successful forecasting emerging dominant viral variants [12].
 Both persistent homology and persistent Laplacian can be defined on many topological objects beyond simplicial complex, resulting in persistent hypergraph homology/Laplacian [5, 18], persistent sheaf Laplacian [26], persistent path Laplacian [25], and persistent hyperdigraph homology/Laplacian [11].

 However, it is worth noting that all the aforementioned formulations are built upon the construction of chain complexes.
 The N-chain complex exhibits characteristics distinct from those of usual chain complexes.
 In this work, we introduce persistent Mayer homology and persistent Mayer Laplacians on N-chain complexes.
-It is worth noting that Mayer homology may not necessarily gives rise to a homotopy invariant.
-Specifically, for two simplicial complexes that are homotopy equivalent, their Mayer homology may not be isomorphic.
-This implies that persistent Mayer homology and persistent Mayer Laplacians can reflect certain geometric structures and more topological features of simplicial complexes.
-Our computations indicate that persistent Mayer homology often provides a wealth of multiscale information, comparable in many instances to the information obtained by combining the usual persistent Mayer homology in characterizing both geometric and topological features.
+Our computations indicate that persistent Mayer homology often provides a wealth of multiscale information, comparable in many instances to the information obtained by combining the usual persistent homology as well as its associated persistent Laplacians.
+This underscores the strong capability of persistent Mayer homology in characterizing both geometric and topological features.
 Furthermore, the computation of persistent Mayer homology is significantly faster than computing the usual persistent Laplacian, highlighting a distinct advantage of persistent Mayer homology.

 In this work, we employ the N-chain complex and Mayer homology to construct a generalized version of persistent homology theory based on N-differentials.
 Specifically, by considering the multiscale information from datasets, we introduce persistent Mayer homology (PMH) and persistent Mayer Laplacians (PMLs).
 We investigate the Wasserstein distance and the stability of the persistence diagram corresponding to PMH.
 For a given simplicial complex, an N-chain complex can be constructed over the complex number field \mathbb{C} , and the N-differential on this N-chain complex is determined by N-th primitive roots of unity.
-This aligns with the conventional notion of differentials on chain complexes, where differentials are linear combinations of face operators with coefficients +1 and -1 (quadratic roots of unity).
-It is worth noting that the Mayer Laplacian can be precisely formulated as a well-behaved construction on the complex number field \mathbb{C} with the Hermitian adjoint.
-For a given persistence parameter, PMH and PMLs provide a family of topological features (q = 1, 2, ..., N - 1).
+This aligns with the conventional notion of differentials on chain complexes, where differentials are linear combinations of face operators with coefficients +1 and -1 (quadratic roots) of unity).
+It is worth noting that the Mayer Laplacian can be precisely formulated as a well-behaved construction on the complex number field $\mathbb C$ with the Hermitian adjoint.
+For a given persistence parameter, PMH and PMLs provide a family of topological features $(q = 1, 2, \dots, N-1)$.
 By computing examples on real molecules, we observe that these features exhibit richer topological and geometric information compared to the usual persistent simplicial homology.
 Computations and examples are presented to elucidate the characteristics of PMH and PMLs.

 The paper is organized as follows.
 In Section 2, we review the N-chain complex and Mayer homology to establish notations.
 In Section 3, we introduce persistent Mayer homology and persistent Mayer Laplacians for simplicial complexes.
-Section 4 illustrates the applications of the proposed persistent Mayer homology and persistent Mayer Laplacians with two molecules.
-Finally, Section 5 provides a summary of our work and discusses potential future directions.
+Section 5 illustrates the applications of the proposed persistent Mayer homology and persistent Mayer Laplacians with two molecules.
+Finally, Section 6 provides a summary of our work and discusses potential future directions.